tudelft3d/website/projects/geobim-benchmark/amsterdamgml.md

 This model represents the city of Amsterdam in CityGML, including all the entities for a seamless 3D city model (buildings, roads, vegetation, and so on).

+It was produced with the software 3dfier by the TUDelft 3D geoinformation group, and, together with other datasets, can be downloaded from: [https://3d.bk.tudelft.nl/opendata/3dfier/](https://3d.bk.tudelft.nl/opendata/3dfier/).

 The used Level of Detail (LoD) is 1.
 Check the CityGML description in the website and related documentation to have more details.